 Arizona’s stretch of Route 66 is one of the most picturesque along the entire route.
-From volcanoes, to painted deserts, to lush green forests, your journey provides numerous scenic photograph opportunities as well as a wealth of history, great side trips, and a volume of Route 66 era icons.
+From volcanoes to painted deserts, to lush green forests, the journey provides numerous scenic photograph opportunities as well as a wealth of history, great side trips, and a volume of Route 66 era icons.

 Enjoy your beautiful journey through the Grand Canyon State.